 Spoofing: IT jargon for falsifying a trusted identity to gain access to a third-party computer system or network.

 SSL encryption: short for Secure Sockets Layer, a standard for encrypted communication on the internet.
-Encrypting data with SSL ensures that personal information, such as account and card numbers, can’t be manipulated or stolen by third parties while it’s being transferred over the internet.
+Data transmission in SSL format guarantees that personal information such as credit card numbers are transmitted in encrypted form – so that third parties cannot manipulate or steal this data during transmission

 Trojan: short for Trojan horse, a form of malware.
 Disguised as a useful application, a Trojan carries out a hidden, normally damaging function in the background without the user knowing.
 Hackers use Trojans to gain access to third-party systems.
 As soon as they have infected a system with a Trojan, cybercriminals have free rein to steal, delete, manipulate, copy or block confidential files.